The BrowserGym Ecosystem for Web Agent Research: Discussion

 In this work, we introduced the BrowserGym ecosystem, which contributes to the standardization of web agent research by providing a unified environment for evaluating web agents.
 We make our contribution available as two easy-to-use Python packages, BrowserGym and AgentLab.
-BrowserGym on one side provides a unified platform that exposes all existing web agent benchmarks under the same interface, and is designed to facilitate the addition of new benchmarks.
-AgentLab, on the other side, provides a complementary interface and set of tools for the implementation and evaluation of web agents, with a set of flexible web agent implementations, an expandable LLM / VLM API, reproducibility features, trace analysis tools, as well as an online leaderboard.
+The first provides a unified platform exposing all existing web agent benchmarks under the same interface, and is designed to facilitate the addition of new benchmarks.
+AgentLab, on the other hand, provides a complementary interface and set of tools for the implementation and evaluation of web agents, with a set of flexible web agent implementations, an expandable LLM / VLM API, reproducibility features, trace analysis tools, as well as an online leaderboard.

 To showcase our main contribution, we conducted the first large-scale empirical evaluation of a representative set of state-of-the-art LLM / VLM models on six popular web agent benchmarks, using AgentLab and BrowserGym.
 While running such an experiment using the original, fragmented benchmark codes would be extremely cumbersome, BrowserGym makes all of them accessible through the same interface and allows for large-scale, unified experiments in a single code base with AgentLab.
 By fostering reproducibility and facilitating consistent benchmarks, the BrowserGym ecosystem lays the groundwork for more dependable and insightful evaluations of web agent capabilities, thus accelerating the advancement of LLM-driven automation.